ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 ## Part 1.1

-When presenting the workshop, ensure youThings to test for pawns:
+When presenting the workshop, ensure you generate tests for every cases.
+Even if you have a 100% code converage, there might still be things that aren't being tested.

+In this section, we will be testing the Pawn, Queen and Rook.

+Things to test for pawns:

 * Can the pawn move forward one square (is a valid move)
 * Can the pawn move forward two squares from its initial position (is a valid move)